Mountain Huts in Tirol Open in Early Summer

 Huts in the Chiemgau Alps open in early summer:

 There are several huts in the Kitzbühel Alps run by the Austrian Alpine Association which open from mid-May.
 The Wildseeloderhaus, a good base from which to visit the Wildsee lake and Wildseeloder mountain, is open from early June and can be used as part of a two-day adventure from Kitzbühel to Fieberbrunn.
 Less well-known but no less beautiful is the Hochwildalm run by the Naturfreunde at the foot of the Gebra, Bischof and Sonnspitze mountains – three peaks which are all relatively hard to climb.
-Last but not least there is also the Bochumer Hütte and the Neue Bamberger Hütte.
+Last but not least there is also the Bochumer Hütte.

 Huts in the Kitzbühel Alps open in early summer: